-In 2015, Meredith moved to Denver, Colorado, to work as a paleontological resource consultant throughout the Rocky Mountains.
+In 2015, Meredith moved to Denver to work as a paleontological resource consultant throughout the Rocky Mountains.
 She eventually began guiding tours in Rocky Mountain National Park after realizing her passion for teaching and inspiring others to love and respect the natural world.
 This, along with her love of outdoor guiding and connecting with people, led Meredith to shift her career focus from academia to outdoor education.
-She holds both a bachelor’s degree and a master’s degree in Evolutionary Biology, with a focus on paleontology, from the University of Texas at Austin and the George Washington University, respectively.
+She holds both a bachelor’s degree and a master’s degree in evolutionary biology, with a focus on paleontology, from the University of Texas at Austin and the George Washington University, respectively.

-Meredith is an avid yogi and photographer, and when not guiding, you will likely find her on one of Colorado’s beautiful trails with her sidekick canine, Lambchop.
+Meredith is an avid yogi and photographer, and when she's not out guiding, you will likely find her on one of Colorado’s beautiful trails with her sidekick canine, Lambchop.

 Upcoming Adventures with Meredith: